CSC207-UofT/course-project-the-losers-club/phase1/design_document.md

 ### Open questions

 ### What has worked well
+* Using issues/milestones on GitHub has been a very effective tool to both assign work to people without having to have a general meeting all the time and to ensure that everyone is aware of what work needs to be done and where.
 ### What each group member has been working on

 * Raymond: Added the `GameSelector` menu (and related console IO), added `UserManager` serialization flows, worked on general improvements across the project.